 Sarah M Whiting is Dean and Josep Lluís Sert Professor of Architecture, Graduate School of Design (GSD) at Harvard University based in Cambridge, MA, USA.

 She was previously William Ward Watkin Professor and Dean of Architecture at Rice University (2010-19), based in Houston, USA and has also taught at Princeton University, the University of Kentucky, Illinois Institute of Technology, and the University of Florida in addition to Rice and Harvard GSD.
-She lectures throughout the USA and abroad, and serves as a critic of architecture and urban design.
+She lectures throughout the USA and abroad.
+She serves as a critic of architecture and urban design.

 She is Design Principal and Co-Founder of WW Architecture.
 Prior to founding WW Architecture, she worked with the Office for Metropolitan Architecture in Rotterdam, the Netherlands; Peter Eisenman in New York; and Michael Graves in Princeton, NJ.